scunning1975/ElectionGPT/README.md

 Special thanks to Jared Black and Coco Sun for their tireless work on this project.
 We also appreciate the valuable input from our readers and colleagues.

----

-Stay tuned for updates as we continue to refine our approach and explore the exciting potential of AI-driven election forecasting!